 Technology can fly planes, drive cars; heck, virtually perform remote surgery (pun, not intended).
-Some believe that literally all jobs will eventually be performed by technology.
+Some believe that literally all jobs, even those that involve deeply personal competencies pertaining to psychology, will eventually be performed by technology.
 For them, if a “machine” isn’t already doing it, just wait.
 (Note: This is an extreme view).

 Technology is changing the world faster than ever.
 If you agree with Moore’s law, it will only continue to increase its impact even faster over time.

 Probably so, and I don’t deny that likelihood for some aspects of psychology as well.
 But don’t quit yet!
 If you’ve been around a few years, like I have, it’s likely that technology has already “taken” all or much of the job you had 10 years ago.
 You’ve simply changed to stay in front of the technological evolution.

 A recent study looked at the rise of technology in relation to the probability of it overtaking more than 700 jobs catalogued in O*Net, a public database of jobs and the various knowledge, skills and abilities required for their performance.
 The researchers (Frye and Osborne, 2013) reasoned that the probability of technology overtaking a given job is closely related to the time it will take for this to occur.
 As such, they created a list rank ordering the probability that these 700 jobs will be overtaken by technology in 20 years.

 The study is now a few years old, but seems to have already made some accurate predictions.
 For example, you’ve probably received a “robocall”, a task once was performed by a person.